 - 7.4 Some of the major investments over the medium term included within the capital programme include: - Wolverhampton Interchange this involves the creation of a fully integrated transport hub at Wolverhampton providing an attractive and effective gateway for the Black Country with improved links to Birmingham and the proposed high speed railway (HS2).
-Work is underway on the new railway station with completion expected in 2020.
+Redevelopment of Phase 2 of the station continues and is due for completion by end of quarter one 2021-2022.. - School Expansion Programme projected levels of demand for school places will be required in the future to ensure that supply can meet demand.
+The projected capital programme includes provision for primary and secondary school expansion programmes totalling £24 million.

-- School Expansion Programme projected levels of demand for school places will be required in the future to ensure that supply can meet demand.
-The projected capital programme includes provision for primary and secondary school expansion programmes totalling £43 million. - City Learning Quarter this is a key corporate priority project that will provide a new learning campus within the City Centre.
+- City Learning Quarter this is a key corporate priority project that will provide a new learning campus within the City Centre.
 The scheme is currently forecast as a £50.0 million capital project. - Civic Halls a £38 million full improvement and restoration scheme to the Civic Halls is underway.
 This will secure jobs and investment and enable the city to meet future demand and stimulate further economic development. - 7.5 The table below details the projected financing for the capital programme over the medium term period.

-Table 2 - Projected capital financing 2018-2019 to 2023-2024
+Table 2 - Projected capital financing 2020-2021 to 2025-2026